techsachinkr/Overriding_Model_Safety_Protections/README.md

 # Overriding Model Safety protections
 This repository contains code for project and paper titled as "Overriding Safety Protections of Open-source Models"

 ## Technical Report/Paper
 Paper with technical report and more comprehensive details available in Arxiv at:
 [Project Paper](https://arxiv.org/abs/2409.19476)

 ## Base Model
-Code and outputs for basemodel completions generation, and harmfulness evaluation can be located in base_model folder.
+Code and outputs for basemodel completions generation,and harmfulness evaluation can be located in base_model folder.

 ## Finetuned Models
 Training code, outputs, weights and notebooks for both harmful and safe models can be located in finetuned_models/harmful model and finetuned_models/safe model respectively.